spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-the-shipment-customer-account-management-feature.md

 {% info_block infoBox "Info" %}

-`deliveryContainerClassName` - class name of container the delivery form and the address selector.
+`deliveryContainerClassName` - class name of container the delivery form and the address selector.<br>
 `embed.jsAddressClass ~ '__wrapper-billingSameAsShipping'` - class name of container for billing same as shipping checkbox.

 {% endinfo_block %}